awsdocs/aws-control-tower-guide/doc_source/provision-and-manage-accounts.md

 1. AWS Control Tower begins a workflow, which as a first step calls the AWS Organizations `CreateAccount` API\.

-1. After AWS Organizations creates the account, AWS Control Tower completes the provisioning process by applying blueprints and guardrails\.
+1. After AWS Organizations creates the account, AWS Control Tower completes the provisioning process by applying blueprints and controls\.

 1. AWS Service Catalog continues to poll AWS Control Tower to check for completion of the provisioning process\.